createwithrani/superlist/readme.txt

 == Changelog ==

+= 0.1.3 =
+* Fix semantic output for lists without markers
+* Mark plugin as tested with WordPress 6.7.2

 = 0.1.1 =
 * Fix registration bug that was causing the block to not install correctly
 * Clarify Panel and List Item Max Width labels